Get Started with GraalVM Native Image

 tool performs an aggressive static analysis to see which classes are used within the application.

-Reflection is a core feature of Java, so how can you use reflection and take advantage of the speed-ups offered by
+Reflection is a core feature of Java, so how can you use reflection and still take advantage of GraalVM Native Image?

 Luckily, the native-image

-You can do this manually, or the Java tracing agent that comes with the GraalVM Java runtime can do this for you.
-The agent generates JSON files that record all instances of reflection, JNI, proxies, and resources access that it can locate while your application is running.
+You can write the configuration manually, or, we recommend using the Tracing agent that comes with GraalVM.
+The Tracing agent collects all instances of reflection, JNI, proxies, and resources access that it can locate while your application is running, and generates the JSON file, reachability-metadata.json in the resources/META-INF/native-image/ directory.

-Note : It is important to exercise all the code paths in your application when running the tracing agent in order to ensure that all cases of reflection are identified.
+Note: It is important to exercise all the code paths in your application when running the agent in order to ensure that all cases of reflection are identified.

-The complete documentation for the tracing agent can be found here .
+The complete documentation for providing configuration can be found here .

-Now use the tracing agent to generate the reflection configuration while you run your application.
+Now use the Tracing agent to generate the configuration while you run your application.

-Have a look at the configuration files that the tracing agent created:
+Have a look at the configuration file that the agent created:

 Now re-build the executable file again.
-This time the configuration files produced by the tracing agent will be applied:
+This time the configuration produced by the agent will be applied:

 mvn package -Pnative